 If I have my phone on me at all times then I’m tempted to be on my phone at all times, which is scary but true.
 I’m way less busy and more present with my kids if I just leave it out of reach.

-7. I’m a less busy mom by not fulfilling everyone’s requests.
+7. I’m a less busy mom by saying no to some requests.